overhangio/tutor/docs/configuration.rst

 If you don't create your fork from this tag, you *will* have important compatibility issues with other services.
 In particular:

-- Do not try to run a fork from an older (pre-Olive) version of edx-platform: this will simply not work.
+- Do not try to run a fork from an older (pre-Palm) version of edx-platform: this will simply not work.
 - Do not try to run a fork from the edx-platform master branch: there is a 99% probability that it will fail.
 - Do not try to run a fork from the open-release/palm.master branch: Tutor will attempt to apply security and bug fix patches that might already be included in the open-release/palm.master but which were not yet applied to the latest release tag.
 Patch application will thus fail if you base your fork from the open-release/palm.master branch.